diesdasdigital/kirby-meta-knight/README.md

 ## Config options

-By default the *Page Title* will be rendered before the *Site Title* inside the title tag.
+By default the *Page Title* will be rendered before the *Site Title*.
 Resulting in a title tag that looks like this `<title>Page Title – Site Title</title>`.
-If you want Site Title to come first, simply add the following to your Kirby `config.php` file.
+If you want Site Title to come first, simply add the following lines to your Kirby `config.php` file:

 ```
 'diesdasdigital.meta-knight' => [
     'siteTitleAfterPageTitle' => false,
 ],
 ```

+You'll then get a title tag that looks like this `<title>Site Title – Page Title</title>`.

 ---